aws/aws-cdk/packages/aws-cdk-lib/aws-stepfunctions/README.md

 ```

 ### Encrypting state machine logs in Cloud Watch Logs
 If a state machine is encrypted with a customer managed key and has logging enabled, its decrypted execution history will be stored in CloudWatch Logs.
-To optionally encrypt the logs, you can encrypt the `LogGroup` used by the state machine with a KMS key.
+If you want to encrypt the logs from the state machine using your own KMS key, you can do so by configuring the `LogGroup` associated with the state machine to use a KMS key.
 ```ts
 import * as kms from 'aws-cdk-lib/aws-kms';
 import * as cdk from 'aws-cdk-lib';